-The heater will always fire for a minimum of 4 minutes, even if the heat demand stops.
-This is to avoid a large amount of start and stops and to prevent condensate from accumulating in the flue system.
+The heater will always fire for a minimum of 1 minute, even if the heat demand stops.
+This is to avoid a large amount of start and stops.

 NOTICE The heater will try to ignite 2 times before it stops and gives an error.